Generative Adversarial Reduced Order Modelling: Methods

 where $\Delta$ indicates the Laplacian operator, and $\partial_{\mathbf{n}}$ the normal derivative.
-The high fidelity solution are numerically computed by finite elements following the work \cite{hesthaven2016certified}, using a mesh of $5160$ points.
+The high-fidelity solutions are numerically computed by finite elements following the work \cite{hesthaven2016certified}, using a mesh of $5160$ points.
 Specifically, $N=200$ instances of $\mathbf{c}_i$ are uniformly randomly chosen in $\Omega(c_1)$, resulting in $N$ high fidelity solutions $\mathbf{u}_i$ arranged as a vector (row-major order). \paragraph{Lid Cavity} The last test case is the famous Lid Cavity problem, modeling isothermal, incompressible flow in a two-dimensional square domain.
-The domain is composed by a top wall moving along the horizontal axis, while the other three walls are stationary.
+The domain is composed of a top wall moving along the horizontal axis, while the other three walls are stationary.
 At low Reynolds number (Re) the flow is laminar, but it becomes turbulent when increasing the Re.
 A complete mathematical formulation of the problem is found in~\cite{schreiber1983driven}.
-The full domain is $\Omega = [d, d]$ with $d=1 m$ the domain size.
+The full domain is $\Omega = [d, d]\times[d, d]$ with $d=0.1 m$ the domain size.
 The free parameter $c$ is the magnitude of the velocity of the top wall, measured in $ms^{-1}$.
 The Reynolds number is given by:

-with the kinematic viscosity $\nu=10^{-6}m^2s^{-1}$.
-To compute the high fidelity solution, we simulate for a time step of $5 s$ using delta step $0.0001 s$ keeping only the last time-step simulation.
-The mesh is done by hexahedral cells of $70 \times 70 \times 1$ number of cell points in each direction.
+with the kinematic viscosity $\nu=10^{-5}m^2s^{-1}$.
+To compute the high fidelity solution, we simulate for $5s$ using a time step of $0.0001$ keeping only the last time-step simulation.
+The mesh is composed of hexahedral cells of $70 \times 70 \times 1$ number of cell points in each direction.
 We use a cell-center finite volume scheme.
 The dataset is composed by $N=300$ instances of $c \in [0.01, 1]$ evenly spaced, resulting in $N$ high fidelity solutions arranged as a vector (row-major order).